-A mystery photo
+A mystery photo – solved!

-This group photo, part of our growing photographic archive curated by Dr Helen Wilson, was probably taken at of one of our Annual Meetings, maybe in the 1920s.
+This group photo, part of our photographic archive curated by Dr Helen Wilson, was probably taken at of one of our Annual Meetings, maybe in the 1920s.
 Unlike many of the photographs in the collection, the original bears no identifying information.

 You can click on the photo to see a much larger version.
 So far the only person we have been able to positively identify is Richard Hansford Worth (1868–1950) who is seventh from the right on the second row.
 There have been suggestions that the seated gentleman on the far left may be Robert Burnard (died April 1920 – a bit early, we think), and that the man with the white beard on the left of the back row may be Richard Pearse Chope (1862–1938) – this is based on a photo published in our 2012 Transactions (page 34).
-We would expect the President would be sitting in the centre front, so is that Lady Radford, making this Lydford in 1928?
+We would expect the President would be sitting in the centre front, so is that Lady Radford, making this Lynton in 1928? (no – see below!)